Front view of the JBL Xtreme 3 speaker, showing the red light ON in the battery meter.

 5. The Speaker Might be Defective when the Red Light Stays On

 But when these systems fail, the battery might get no charging current at all, and thus never recharge.
-Again, in this case, the red light might never turn off while the charger is connected.
+Again, in this case, the red light might never turn off while the charger is working.
 You would also notice that the speaker doesn’t play as long before going dead.
 Or it might not play at all except when you’re recharging it.